odoo/documentation/email_marketing/send_emails.rst

    :alt: Send mass mailing in Odoo Email Marketing

-Under *Settings*, you can designate someone else as the responsible sender if not you and change the email address used as the sender (*Send From*).
+Under *Settings*, you can assign someone else as the responsible sender if you do not want it to be you.
+To do so, change the email address used as the sender (*Send From*).
 With the *Reply To* radio button, you can also choose to gather answers either on the respective recipients’ records or on a specific email address.
 Note that this option is not available if you target mailing contacts, a mailing list or contacts as recipients.